Acquired tracheomalacia is a weakness and floppiness of the walls of the windpipe (trachea, or airway). It develops after birth.

-Other tests that may be performed include:
+Other tests may include:

 Adults who develop tracheomalacia after being on a breathing machine often have serious lung problems.

 Gaissert HA, Burns J. The compromised airway: tumors, strictures, and tracheomalacia.
 Surg Clin North Am.
-2010;90(5):1065-1089.
+2010;90(5):1065-89.

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.